AssetFetch/spec/spec.md

 **If `behavior` is `single_*`:**

-The `local_file_path` MUST include the full name that the file should take in the destination and it MUST NOT start with a "leading slash".
+The `local_path` MUST include the full name that the file should take in the destination and it MUST NOT start with a "leading slash".
 It MUST NOT contain relative path references (`./` or `../`) anywhere within it.

 `example.txt` or `sub/dir/example.txt` would be correct.